 Expert Baiting Tips

 Place a very small amount of bait at the mouth of your trap to help lure your cat in.
-You may even choose to make a bait trail using the juice of your bait, which leads inside.
-Do not use too much food to lead your at inside the trap, because she may become satisfied before she reaches the trigger plate.
+You may even choose to create a bait trail using the juice of your bait to lead the cat inside.
+However, avoid using too much bait outside of the trap – otherwise your cat may become satisfied before she reaches the trigger plate.

 It's very important to consider every step of the cat trapping process.
 For more trapping tips, read How to Trap a Cat »

 For more baiting tips, read How to Bait »

 Capturing Feral & Stray Cats Baiting Your Trap

 Now that you’ve trapped your feral cat, use a repellent to stop cats from coming back.
 Using a combination of Havahart® traps and repellents gives you the maximum protection you need to keep your yard free of animal intruders!

 Critter Ridder® animal repellent has dual application methods - liquid and granular - to provide multi-surface or perimeter barrier protection.